Humana Festival of New American Plays: History

-The Actor's Theater of Louisville hosted the first Festival of New American Plays in March 1977.
-It was founded by the former artistic director of the Actor's Theater, Jon Jory.
+The Actors Theater of Louisville hosted the first Festival of New American Plays in March 1977.
+It was founded by the former artistic director of the Actors Theater, Jon Jory.
 The Gin Game by D.L.
 Coburn, one of the plays presented that year, went on to open on Broadway later that year and would win the Pulitzer Prize for Drama in 1978.
 The 1978 festival line up included Marsha Norman's Getting Out, and in 1979, Crimes of the Heart by Beth Henley.
 It was also the first year that the festival was sponsored by the Humana Festival.

 Over the 400 plays (short pieces, ten-minute plays, one-acts, and full-lengths) the festival has produced, many have gone on to win several awards.
-Dinner With Friends by Donald Margulies, The Gin Game by D.L.
-Coburn, and, Crimes of the Heart by Beth Henley have all won the Pulitzer Prize for Drama.
+Dinner With Friends by Donald Margulies, Coburn's The Gin Game, and Henley's Crimes of the Heart have all won the Pulitzer Prize for Drama.
 Keely and Du by Jane Martin, Becky Shaw by Gina Gionfriddo, and Omnium-Gatherum by Alexandra Gersten-Vassilaros and Theresa Rebeck have all been finalists for the prize.

 Lucas Hnath's The Christians, Appropriate by Branden Jacobs-Jenkins, Big Love by Charles Mee, Slavs! by Tony Kushner, My Left Breast by Susan Miller, Marisol by José Rivera and One Flea Spare by Naomi Wallace have all won Obie Awards.

 How to Say Goodbye by Mary Gallagher, My Sister in this House by Wendy Kesselman, A Narrow Bed by Ellen McLaughlin, My Left Breast by Susan Miller and One Flea Spare by Naomi Wallace have won the Susan Smith Blackburn Prize, and nine other plays produced at the festival have been finalists.

 2 by Romulus Linney, Dinner with Friends by Donald Margulies, Getting Out by Marsha Norman, and Jane Martin's Talking With…, Keely and Du, Jack and Jill, and Anton in Show Business have won the Steinberg/American Theatre Critics Association New Play Award, and Dinner with Friends by Donald Margulies, Big Love by Charles Mee, After Ashley by Gina Gionfriddo, Great Falls by Lee Blessing, Edith Can Shoot Things and Hit Them by A.Rey Pamatmat, and Lucas Hnath's Death Tax and The Christians have won Steinberg/American Theatre Critics Association New Play Award Citations.

-Jeff Augustin's and Peter Sinn Nachtrieb’ s plays, Cry Old Kingdom and BOB: A Life in Five Acts respectively, have won the Barrie and Bernice Stavis Award, given by the National Theatre Conference to outstanding emerging playwrights.
+Jeff Augustin's and Peter Sinn Nachtrieb' s plays, Cry Old Kingdom and BOB: A Life in Five Acts respectively, have won the Barrie and Bernice Stavis Award, given by the National Theatre Conference to outstanding emerging playwrights.

+The festival came to an end when the Humana Foundation withdrew its funding.